In this tutorial, we will show you how to install and set Apache Kafka on a VPS running Ubuntu 18.04.

 Kafka is written in Java, so a JVM is required to get it working.
 In this tutorial, we will use OpenJDK 11, as it is the standard version of Java that comes with Ubuntu since September 2018.

 Step 4: Download Apache Kafka

-Now let’s download Kafka, you can go to here and download the latest release if necessary.
+Now let’s download Kafka.
 The latest download link at the time of writing has already been entered in the example for you.

 # su - kafka

 wget https://www-us.apache.org/dist/kafka/2.2.0/kafka_2.12-2.2.0.tgz -O kafka.tgz